 Other Common Back Injuries from Work

 According to the federal Bureau of Labor Statistics (BLS), the back injuries of more than one million workers account for nearly 20 percent of all injuries and illnesses in the workplace.
 That’s a lot of back pain!
-To help put that into context, the BLS also claims that only the common cold accounts for more lost days of work.
-Whether your back injury was caused by a single accident at work or evolved over time, you may be entitled to workers’ compensation benefits.
+To help put that into context, the BLS also states that only the common cold accounts for more lost days of work.
+Whether your back injury was caused by a single accident at work or has evolved over time, you may be entitled to workers’ compensation benefits.